thanasisn/SDR_enhancement_LAP/article/article_doc.md

 $$\text{CE}:E > 15 + 1.04 \cdot \text{GHI}_{\text{ref}}\,\,\left\lbrack \text{W}/\text{m}^{2} \right\rbrack$$

 This is the criterion of our CE identification.

-These values were determined through the implementation of an empirical method with manual inspection of the CE identification results on selected days of the whole dataset.
-We used seven sets of days with characteristics relevant to the efficiency of the identification threshold.
+The constant terms were determined through the implementation of an empirical method with manual inspection of the CE identification results on selected days of the whole dataset.
+We tested seven sets of days with different characteristics relevant to the efficiency of the identification threshold.
 These sets were random groups of about 20 -- 30 days with the following characteristics: (a) the strongest over irradiance CE events,